 11. People bingo

 Get to know your attendees by playing a game where mingling is the only way to win.
 To carry out this game, you must create a list of 10-15 traits or activities and give every participant the same list.
 Participants have to walk around the room and find other members who agree with items on the list and check them off.
 The winner is the person who fills in their list the fastest with a different employee name for each item.

-See how well your colleagues can work together by tasking them with wrapping a gift together with only one hand each.
-The team to do it in the shortest amount of time wins.
+See how well your colleagues can work with each other by tasking them with wrapping a gift together with only one hand each.
+The team that does it in the shortest amount of time wins.

 A great icebreaker game; players will say three of the funniest Christmas presents they’ve ever received, two should be true and one made up.
 As the players go round the room, you’ll need to write down what you believe is true or false.
 The person with the most correct answers wins.

 As soon as guests start pouring in for the party, stick a post-it note on their back with the name of a celebrity, politician or cartoon character.
 Others talking to the person must talk to them as if they were who their note says.
-The person to discover who they are first, wins a prize at the end of the night.
-To make it exciting the prize could be a stay at a fancy hotel for two.
+The person to discover who they first win a prize at the end of the night.
+To make it exciting, the prize could be a stay at a fancy hotel for two.

 The jingle ball shake is an ideal game for adults at Christmas.
-So how you do the shake?
-Tie an empty tissue box around the players back side (poke two holes on opposite ends and weave a rope or ribbon through it so it acts as a belt).
+So, how do you do the shake?
+Tie an empty tissue box around the players back (poke two holes on opposite ends and weave a rope or ribbon through it, so it acts as a belt).
 Place 10 small jingle bells in the box, start the music for a minute, where the player must dance out as many balls from the box as they can.

 You can offer fun prizes for the:

 Before the party, write down names of Christmas songs on slips of paper (two for each song).
 Then put as many slips as there are people, in a bag (there needs to be an even number for this game).
 Each person will draw a slip and begin humming the song (everyone will start humming at the same time).